bplaat/zaheer/README.md

-# Kora 16-bit processor for a Altera Cyclone II FPGA dev board (is the idea)
+# The Kora 16-bit Processor Project
-The Kora processor is a new processor based on the Neva, but extremely expanded and better in every way.
+The Kora processor is a new processor based on the Neva processor, but extremely expanded and better in every way.
 The processor has a classic CISC instruction which is inspired by x86, 68000 and ARM instruction sets.

-*This is a prototype instruction set architecture no real implementation is made to until today.*

 Made by [Bastiaan van der Plaat](https://bastiaan.ml/)

+## Subprojects:
+What is new is that I want to run the processor on different platforms, namely:

+- Web Simulator version like [neva-processor.ml](https://neva-processor.ml/)
+- Arduino Uno Simulator version
+- Altera Cyclone II FPGA dev board version

 ## Pages that inspired this project
 - https://en.wikipedia.org/wiki/Intel_80386